Self Hosted Kubernetes Agent

 address: (equivalent to VAULT_ADDR)

-Then, you can choose one of the following authentication types:
+Then, you should choose one of the following login method:

 - By Username & Password